An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Simulation Results

+To illustrate the effectiveness of the orientation optimization strategy proposed in Section \ref{sec:orient_planning}, we test it separately from the \gls{com} planning strategy developed in Section \ref{sec:com_planning}.
+For this reason, the optimization of the orientation will be based on the \gls{com} target computed by the \revisedtextthird{SP} approach.
+As mentioned before, even if this does not necessarily guarantee feasibility, it allows us to compare clearly the improvements of the \revisedtextthird{FP strategy} over \revisedtextthird{the TP strategy}.
 While climbing up a ramp, it is typical to move the torso forward \cite{gehring2015,Focchi2020} in order to have the \gls{com} projection position closer to the middle of the support polygon, thus increasing the stability margin.
-Therefore, aligning the trunk with the terrain inclination has the advantages of a superior feasible region and consequently an ability to achieve a higher stability margin.
-The case of the very rough terrain shown in Fig. \ref{fig:non_coplanar_terrain}, is particularly challenging in terms of kinematic limits.
+Therefore, aligning the trunk with the terrain inclination has the advantage\revisedtext{} of a superior feasible region and consequently an ability to achieve a higher stability margin.
+The case of the rough terrain shown in Fig. \ref{fig:non_coplanar_terrain}, is particularly challenging in terms of kinematic limits.
 One of the legs can be forced to overly extend/retract during the move-body phase even though the other legs are possibly far from their limits.
-In fact, adopting an orientation based solely on the heuristics results in infeasible trajectories in multiple locations of the terrain (Fig. \ref{fig:non_coplanar_terrain}(a) bottom).
-The heuristic approach would not capture the difficulty given by the "lateral asymmetry" of this scenario.
+In fact, adopting an orientation based solely on the \revisedtextthird{TP strategy} results in infeasible trajectories in multiple locations of the terrain (Fig. \ref{fig:non_coplanar_terrain}(a) bottom).
+The \revisedtextthird{TP} approach would not capture the difficulty given by the "lateral asymmetry" of this scenario.
 Indeed, it would result in a trunk with the hips being equally distant from the left and the right feet.
-In the example shown, a pitch angle of $9.7\degree$ ( equal to the estimated averaging terrain plane), is selected by the heuristic approach.
+In the example shown, a pitch angle of $9.7\degree$ estimated averaging terrain plane), is selected by the \revisedtextthird{TP} approach.
 This results in a hyper-extension of the \gls{rh} leg and a kinematic violation at the \gls{kfe} joint (Fig. \ref{fig:non_coplanar_terrain}(a) top).
 Note that since we model the kinematic limits in our simulator, the \gls{com} will not be allowed to go out of the boundary of the region.
-The same \gls{com} trajectories could instead be feasible if the orientation is planned based on the proposed improved feasible region\footnote{Due to the complexity of the terrain and the consequent complex robot configuration the improved feasible region presented a limited size.
-As a consequence it was not possible to ensure a bigger margin of robustness.}, with an optimized pitch angle of $-0.3\degree$ (see Fig. \ref{fig:non_coplanar_terrain}(b)).
-The optimized pitch angle maximizes the distance of the trajectory, from the boundary of the region (\ie the margin), as well as the area of the region, thus resulting in a safer joints' configuration.
+The same \gls{com} trajectories could instead be feasible if the orientation is planned based on the \revisedtextthird{FP strategy}, with an optimized pitch angle of $-0.3\degree$ (see Fig. \ref{fig:non_coplanar_terrain}(b)).
+The optimized pitch angle maximizes the distance of the trajectory, from the boundary of the region (\ie the margin), as well as the area of the region, thus resulting in a safer joint configuration.